 The Heron Park Rink has an indoor, heated change room where you can leave your boots.
 The stairs down to the rink can be difficult to manoeuvre in skates, so please exercise caution.
+During the winter you can check on the rink conditions before you head over.

 In 2012 the community orchard was launched when members of the community planted apple and pear trees just north of the basketball court at Heron Park, which marked the first time that the City of Ottawa permitted fruit trees to be planted on public land.
 The community orchard, intended to be a food forest, produces apples, Asian pears, Jerusalem artichokes, a variety of berries, and herbs too.